Sam-Blesswin/nature_marvels/readme.md

 used for generating and verifying JSON Web Tokens (JWTs) for user authentication and authorization in web applications.

+### nodemailer

+a javaScript library used for sending email messages from Node.js applications.
+It provides an easy-to-use interface for creating and sending emails using various transport methods, such as SMTP, Sendmail,

 ## CRUD : HTTP METHODS

 REST Methods